Calais to Val d’Isère – arriving by car

 Chalet Lucaval Building 766, Rue de la Legettaz (often called Rue du Club Med).
 There is parking available in the driveway for two considerately parked cars.
 Please notify us in advance if you will require these spaces so we can ensure they are free of snow.

 Chalet de Pierre Building 57, Le Laisinant (à côté Maison Forestière).
 One car may park at the bottom of the hill near the entrance to the underground tunnel which gives access to the chalet.

 Chalet Charlotte Building 59, Rue des Leissières (the number is on the far end of this long building).
-No parking, you may make a temporary stop then will need to park in one of the public car parks – see above.
+No parking, you may make a temporary stop then will need to park in one of Val d’Isère’s public car parks – see above.

-Les Gnellets Building 18, up an unnamed private drive about 250m beyond Rond Point.
-Space for one or two considerately-parked cars on the driveway, though you will need to leave keys so cars can be moved to allow the whole drive to be cleared if there’s a fresh snowfall.
+Les Gnellets Building 18, turn right at the fourth roundabout and drive through the tunnel.
+You emerge at a roundabout called the Rond Point.
+A couple of hundred yards further on you turn right across a bridge, then immediately left up an unnamed private drive.
+There is space for one or two considerately-parked cars on the driveway outside Les Gnellets, though you will need to leave keys in your chalet (visible and identifiable) so cars can be moved to allow the whole drive to be cleared if there’s a fresh snowfall.